Best Historic Inns In Michigan

 In 1911, Clarence Babcock purchased the property and orchestrated a massive renovation, adding several rooms and large white Colonial-style pillars on either side of the front door, complete with a third-floor ballroom.
 Several owners came and went when in 1950, an Encyclopedia Britannica agent, Anthony Kuntz, and his wife, Agnes, purchased the property and did additional remodeling; the house became known as the Kuntz Home.
 Agnes Kuntz continued to live in the home after her husband died in 1979.
 Tragically, the community landmark was ravaged by a fire on Nov.
 1, 1992, started by a workman’s paint-removing torch.
 The fire destroyed the third floor, and the rest of the home sustained heavy smoke and water damage.

 Mark Barber, a neighbor who lived directly across the street, a lifelong St. Johns resident, and an advocate of historic renovation, bought the home when he realized the Kuntz family would not be moving back.
 He started the renovation of the Colonial Revival structure, redoing the entire house, and rebuilding and restoring the original open stairway.
 The former third-floor ballroom became Barber’s living quarters, complete with skylights.
 In 1994, Oakland Place Bed and Breakfast opened.
-Unfortunately, mark Barber unexpectedly passed in 2006, and the home was vacant for ten years, followed by two years as a private residence.
+Unfortunately, Mark Barber unexpectedly passed in 2006, and the home was vacant for ten years, followed by two years as a private residence.

 Innkeepers Kjersten and Greg Offenbecker took over the historic mansion in 2018 and renamed the property- the Nordic Pineapple.
 They, along with their two children, are providing the ultimate getaway in St. Johns that includes farm-to-table breakfasts, extraordinary hospitality, and historical property that continues to offer the ultimate in comfort and relaxation.